NORTH SEA OIL ...the Story within the Threads

 -

-The BLACK, BROWN AND GOLD together create the colour palette of raw crude oil, the brightest element in the tartan (the gold accent) also alluding to the iconic burning flare boom of the North Sea oil rigs.
+The BLACK, BROWN AND GOLD together create the colour palette of raw crude oil, the brightest element in the tartan (the gold accent) also alluding to the iconic burning flare stacks of the North Sea oil rigs.

 -